HoqueUM/rMp/README.md

 # rMp
 A Rate My Professor extension for the University of Michigan.
-Integrated with Atlas and the Course Guide.
+Integrated into Atlas and the Course Guide.

 ## How to use
 Coming soon...